Inspectors' Handbook — Parts I to IV

 The Act places administrative control of an estate in the hands of the creditors.
 This control is exercised particularly at the first meeting of creditors, when the creditors:

-- confirm the trustee's appointment (or substitute another trustee);
+- confirm the LIT's appointment (or substitute another LIT);

 - appoint a board of inspectors.

 The inspectors are appointed as representatives of all creditors and occupy positions of trust.
-They are expected to assist the trustee by virtue of their experience and are required to supervise certain aspects of the trustee's administration.
+They are expected to assist the LIT by virtue of their experience and are required to supervise certain aspects of the LIT's administration.

 Part II —

 Board of Inspectors

 When and how are inspectors appointed? (sections 115 and 116)